-2.5 Players must leave or enter the court for substitution or any other purpose between the quarter-lines and the centre-line on a side of the court agreed with the umpires.
+2.5 Players must leave or enter the court for substitution or any other purpose between the centre-line and the quarter-line on their own team bench side of the court as agreed with the umpires.

 Players substituting for each other must do so within touching distance of each other.